EEDALAMARUTHI/-July-2025-Expense-Report/README.md

 🧨Spending was highly concentrated on a few days, suggesting bulk or one-time payments rather than consistent daily expenses.

-Most days had small, consistent spends (₹10–₹50), indicating regular daily or minor transactions.
+🧨Most days had small, consistent spends (₹10–₹50), indicating regular daily or minor transactions.

-The average number of transactions per day was ~1.77, showing low-frequency but occasional bursts of spending.
+🧨The average number of transactions per day was ~1.77, showing low-frequency but occasional bursts of spending.

-Days with 3+ transactions: 04-Jul, 06-Jul, 08-Jul, 16-Jul, 28-Jul, 30-Jul — likely busy or high-expense days.
+🧨Days with 3+ transactions: 04-Jul, 06-Jul, 08-Jul, 16-Jul, 28-Jul, 30-Jul — likely busy or high-expense days.

 <img width="403" height="450" alt="image" src="https://github.com/user-attachments/assets/67551cd8-8856-4a38-bac1-ea19c1585ae2" />

 # Insights

-The Hostel fee accounts for the majority of your spending, making up over half (53.41%) of total expenses, despite being a single transaction.​
+🧨The Hostel fee accounts for the majority of your spending, making up over half (53.41%) of total expenses, despite being a single transaction.​

-Gym expenses are the second-highest at 10.68% of total spending, also from a single transaction.​
+🧨Gym expenses are the second-highest at 10.68% of total spending, also from a single transaction.​

-Categories like Fruits, Electronics, Biryani, Cake, and Groceries follow, but each contributes less than 6% to overall expense individually.
+🧨Categories like Fruits, Electronics, Biryani, Cake, and Groceries follow, but each contributes less than 6% to overall expense individually.

 <img width="380" height="288" alt="image" src="https://github.com/user-attachments/assets/d70c345d-035e-4d83-9f04-ca2cf47c9627" />